sukhinin/prometheus-kafka-writer/README.md

 ```

 ### `ClickHouseJsonSerializer`
-`com.github.sukhinin.prometheus.write.serializers.ClickHouseJsonSerializer` also converts metric samples to a JSON
+`com.github.sukhinin.prometheus.kafka.writer.serializers.ClickHouseJsonSerializer` also converts metric samples
-string, but it differs from the default `GenericJsonSerializer` in the way tags are serialized:
+to a JSON string, but it differs from the default `GenericJsonSerializer` in the way tags are serialized:
 ```
 {
   "timestamp": UNIX_TIMESTAMP,